-(2) Limit on loans to a single parry with business transactions is the business transactions occurred between the creditor and borrower in the current year.
+(2) Limit on loans to a single party with business transactions is the business transactions cocurred between the creditor and borrower in the current year.
 The business transaction amount is the higher of purchasing and selling during current year on the year of financing.
+(3) For companies needing for short-term financing, the cumulative knding amount may not exceed 40% of the borrowing company's ret assets based on its latest financial statements audited or reviewed by independent account

-(3) For companies needing for short-term financing, the cumulative knding amount may not exceed 40% of the borrowing company's net assets based on its latest financial statements audited or reviewed by independent accountants.
+The amount the Company or its subsidiaries lend to an individual entity may not exceed 10% of the Company's or subsidiary's net assets based on its latest financial statements audited or reviewed by independent accountants.

-For the Coreging companies which the Company bolds 100% of the coving gights directly or indirectly, limit on koans is not restricted as stipulated in the above item (3).
-However, the ceiling on total loans and limit on to nature to a single partyman yor texceed 40% of the Company's ear assets based on its latest financial statements audited or reviewed by The amount the Company or its subsidiaries lend to an individual entity may not exceed 10% of the Company's or subsidiary's not assets based on its latest financial statements audited or reviewed by independent accountants. independent accountants.
+For the foreign companies which the Company holds 100% of the voting rights directly or indirectly, jimin or hoars is not restricted as stipulated in the above item (3).
+However, the eedling on total loans and limin on hoars to a single partymany or exceed 40% of the Company's not assets based on its latest financial statements audited or reviewed by